 Prafulla Mohanti

 Pilar Corrias is pleased to present ANANDA, an exhibition of abstract paintings from the 1960–90s by Prafulla Mohanti.
+The works on display were all painted in London, where Mohanti moved in the early 1960s from rural India.

 For Mohanti painting is a form of meditation, and the efforts to control the paint’s flow can be likened to a person’s attempts to control their life.
 The universal symbol of the circle, a recurring form in his work, returns the artist to his childhood, when he was taught to practise the Hindu holy trinity of Brahma, Vishnu and Maheshwara as three circles.
 Although deeply rooted within the Indian landscape and Tantric culture, Mohanti translates these sources through the language of abstraction to produce paintings as transcendent as they are personal.